tinywhitecats/GeneTools/README.md

 Notes:
 -  Substitute bodies don't work on fur graphics (e.g. furskin), don't let a pawn have both at once!
 Looking in to this.
 -  Vanilla bodytype genes take precedent over forced bodytypes on adults.
 I've looked into this, but haven't figured out why.
+-  Changing pawn age via character editor doesn't always update body type.
+I should be able to fix this.

 Regarding HAR support:
 -  For the most part, all GeneTools features are disabled on HAR aliens.
 The issue with HAR is that almost all the appearance handling is in one function, and it completely bypasses all the vanilla systems.
 While I'd like to make (e.g) GT bodies override HAR bodies, I can't really do that without completely replacing the entire texture handler for HAR.